8street/ReversedBedlam/README.md

 * Map room: partially functioning
 * Shop room: no
 * Briefing room: no
-* Game process: no
+* Game process: draw one tiles level

 # Contributing

-Contributors, welcome.
-Create a fork, then create a branch.
-Modify the source code.
-Finally, create a pull request to merge with my main branch.
+Contributors, this project is not planned to be supported.

 IDA .idb reverse file [here](https://www.dropbox.com/sh/h0yyypzx8gjkn9c/AABBuR-fwNthYnOYPf7VH-Q7a?dl=0).